Oaphi/exposeAndRequire/README.md

 - globally defined variables (either with const, let or var);
 - globally declared functions with "function" keyword;
-- classes declared with "class" keyword;
+- classes declared with "class" keyword (including child classes with "extends");

 Updated file is then saved to the specified folder and required as a module.